The Isle of Harris is situated in the Outer Hebrides where it borders the Isle of Lewis on its northern side and the isle of North Uist to the south.

 This is one of the most popular tourist destinations in Scotland’s Western Isles, primarily because Harris is home to some of the best beaches in the country and features a wild and rugged coastline that’s second to none for wildlife.

-Discover the Isle of Harris in this complete visitor guide which includes an overview, handy visiting advice, and suggestions for things to do while you’re on this incredible island.
+Discover this beautiful half of Harris and Lewis in this complete visitor guide which includes an overview, handy visiting advice, and suggestions for things to do while you’re on this incredible island.